-Gimara: There are almost 300 videos on this Youtube channel, starting from very basic ones to fairly complicated ones.
+Gimara: There are almost 300 videos on this YouTube channel, starting from very basic ones to fairly complicated ones.
 The focus on these videos is the language of everyday language situations.
 There are also some very informative grammar videos.

-Learn Finnish with Comedy: A fun Youtube channel with subtitled episodes of Ihmisten puolue (a political satire television series) and Siskonpeti (a sketch series).
+Learn Finnish with Comedy: A fun YouTube channel with subtitled episodes of Ihmisten puolue (a political satire television series) and Siskonpeti (a sketch series).

 Finnishpod101: These videos and audio tracks can help you with listening comprehension.
-It has lots of conversations at good pace with clear speaking Finns in easy Finnish, but not dumbed down.
+It has lots of conversations at a good pace with clear speaking Finns in easy Finnish, but not dumbed down.
 There’s a subscription that lets you listen to only the audio tracks.
 Part of their materials are on YouTube too.

 Dailymotion: The user Nuumi has a large selection of Moomin videos to watch (Muumilaakso).

-Kielitoimiston sanakirja: A great Finnish-Finnish dictionary
+Kielitoimiston sanakirja: This is a great Finnish-Finnish dictionary.

 Iso suomen kielioppi: A theoretic source for Finnish linguists.
 I’ve used the information on this page as the base for many articles.
 You will only benefit from this page if you’ve advanced far enough in your Finnish studies.
 Finnish only.